Published 15 Aug 2023

 Retail Mystery Shopping

-Arguably, the most common type of mystery shopping involves retailers such as supermarkets, department stores, and clothing outlets, among others.
-Retail mystery shoppers tend to focus on the path to purchase, employee behavior, and store appearance.
+Arguably, the most common type of mystery shopping involves retail stores such as supermarkets, department stores, and clothing outlets, among others.
+Retail mystery shoppers tend to focus on the path to purchase, employee performance and behavior, and store appearance.
 Retail mystery shopping can provide valuable information to build positive customer relationships on the frontline, increasing sales and retention.

 How Mystery Shopping Is Done with Examples